Heatblur-Simulations/f-4e-manual/src/systems/nav_com/vor_ils.md

 ![pilot_vor_ils_panel](../../img/pilot_vor_ils_panel.jpg)

 The control panel for the VOR/ILS is found on the front cockpit left console;
-the panel includes a frequency indicator, two frequency select knobs, a volume control (marked NAV VOL), a marker beacon volume control knob (MB VOL), and a VOL/MRK TEST pushbutton.
+the panel includes a frequency indicator, two frequency select knobs (2), a volume control (marked NAV VOL) (1), a marker beacon volume control knob (MB VOL) (3), and a VOL/MRK TEST pushbutton (4).

 ### VOR/ILS Frequency Selector Knobs

-The Frequency Selector Knobs is a dual actuation concentric knob; the outer ring selects the number to the left of the decimal point on the frequency indicator, whereas the inner knob selects numbers to the right.
+The Frequency Selector Knob (2) is a dual actuation concentric knob; the outer ring selects the number to the left of the decimal point on the frequency indicator, whereas the inner knob selects numbers to the right.